AppliedLogicSystems/ALSProlog/docs/docs/guide/8-Global-Variables,-Destructive-Update-&-Hash-Tables.md

 pdel_xamp_tbl(KeyPattern,ValPattern) – This functions the same as pget_xamp_tbl except that the association is deleted from the table once it is retrieved.
 ```
-Consider the following example (where we have omitted all of the ‘yes’ replies, but
+Consider the following example (where we have omitted all of the 'yes' replies, but
-retained the ‘no’ replies):
+retained the 'no' replies):
 ```
-?- make_hash_table(‘_assoc’).
+?- make_hash_table('_assoc').
 ?- set_assoc(a, f(1)).
 ?- set_assoc(b, f(2)).
 ?- set_assoc(c, f(3)).